 \section{Conclusion}

-In this work, we introduced OpenVLThinker-7B, a LVLM enhanced through an iterative self-improving process combining SFT and RL to enable complex CoT reasoning.
+In this work, we proposed a new perspective on LLM reasoning as actions at inference time, signified by keywords such as ``wait''.
+We thus interpret the roles of SFT as action highlighting that efficiently surfaces desired actions by distilling a reasoning model's demonstrations.
+On the other hand, RL makes improvement on basis provided by SFT.
+Based on this intuition, we introduced OpenVLThinker-7B, a LVLM enhanced through an iterative self-improving process combining SFT and RL to enable complex CoT reasoning.
 Our results demonstrate that integrating R1-style reasoning into LVLMs effectively boosts their multimodal reasoning performance across benchmarks.
-This initial result highlights the promising potential for future exploration of complex reasoning in vision-language contexts.
+With only three SFT-RL cycles and 12K training examples, the model raises average accuracy on six diverse visual-reasoning benchmarks to 46.6 \%, with a 2 \% absolute gain over its base model and on par with proprietary systems such as GPT-4o.

+\textbf{Limitations.} Our experiments span six established benchmarks, yet they do not exhaustively probe robustness in other tasks or real-world settings.
+In addition, we validated the method only on a 7B model as a proof of concept.
+While the approach should scale to larger backbones (e.g., 32B) and likely yield further gains, such exploration requires substantially greater computational resources.